MicrosoftDocs/xamarin-docs/docs/essentials/web-authenticator.md

 > [!TIP]
 > For non-iOS 13 devices this will start the web authentication flow, which can also be used to enable Apple Sign In on your Android and UWP devices.
+> You can sign into your iCloud account on your iOS simulator to test Apple Sign In.

 -----